I always bookmarked those beautiful sets of baby bump progression photos,

 “do you mind if I sit in here and listen?
 I’ll be quiet…”

-A little chunk of maple sugar dances in the center
+A little chunk of maple sugar dances ‘round his mother

-A woman in a Hoveround barks at blonde sisters.
+in the center of a casual crowd.
+A woman in a Hoveround barks at blonde sisters

-This conglomerate of culture is church laid out on concrete steps, sipping beer.
+This conglomerate of culture is church reclined on concrete steps, sipping beer.

-The elderly gentleman behind me taps my shoulder.
+The elderly gentleman behind me stomps the ground and cheers.
 “Yes, baby!
 Yes.”

 I understand.
 Say no more.
 Yes.

-whole when the music stands in front of me
+I am whole when the music stands in front of me,

 and my lipid layers liquidate to link with written staves